 Lease Finance Group Point of Sale

-While it is not advised to work with them, the Lease Finance Group point-of-sale offerings are as follow, according to their website: They offer equipment for processing credit cards, debit cards, ATM cards, EBT, smart cards, and loyalty cards.
-They also offer, check guarantee, check verification, and check authorization.
+While it is not advised to work with them, the Lease Finance Group point-of-sale offerings are as follows according to their website: They offer equipment for processing credit cards, debit cards, ATM cards, EBT, smart cards, and loyalty cards.
+They also offer check guarantee, check verification, and check authorization.
 They do not list what exact equipment they offer or any other services on their barebones website.

 Part of the Northern Leasing Systems Network

 Lease Finance Group is a merchant account equipment lease provider that goes by several alternate business names, including Northern Leasing Systems, MBF Leasing, Golden Eagle Leasing, and Lease Source-LSI, LLC.
 Lease Finance Group is not a merchant account provider; rather, it leases credit card processing equipment like terminals, printers, barcode scanners, and other point-of-sale technology.
 Lease Finance Group’s equipment leases are often packaged with the merchant accounts of payment processors, meaning that business owners are often unaware that they are signing up for service through multiple companies.
-The company is headquartered in Chicago, Illinois at 65 E. Wacker Place, Suite 510.
+The company is headquartered at 65 E. Wacker Place, Suite 510 Chicago, Illinois.
 Jay Cohen is the Chairman and CEO of Lease Finance Group’s parent company Northern Leasing Systems.

 For a full analysis of the primary company in this network, please see our Northern Leasing Systems review.